MystenLabs/seal/crates/dkg-cli/README.md

 - ECIES Private Key: Keep SECRET, needed for DKG
 - Signing Private Key: Keep SECRET, for signing messages

 c.
-Each party registers themselves to the Committee using their generated ECIES and signing public keys and URL.
+Each member registers themselves to the Committee using their generated ECIES and signing public keys and URL where the key server will be ran.

 ```bash
 # party 0 registers